Mr. De'Marcus Ibdul Jackson, MS, PgCert

 Following high school, I attended Hopkinsville Community College (HCC), graduating in 1998 with my Associate of Arts transfer degree.
 My firm appreciation for the notion of the "community college" was soundly constructed during my very substantive years at HCC.
 I cannot remember a single negative experience while attending HCC.
 I had extremely knowledgeable and caring professors who really took the time to help students understand course content, but without being a crutch and coddling students.
 I try to model my own professional conduct after several of these individuals.
 To the best of my ability, I attempt to demonstrate to students that I care about their educational well-being, their personal growth and development, and their future success.

-After HCC, I transferred to Austin Peay State University (APSU) located in Clarksville, Tennessee, where I double-majored in Psychology and Philosophy.
+After HCC, I transferred to Austin Peay State University (APSU) located in Clarksville, Tennessee, where I double-majored in Psychology and Philosophy, with a minor in Religious Studies.
 People often ask why I decided to study psychology and philosophy together, and I tell them that psychology, like all the social sciences, is a "child" of classic philosophical inquiry.
 Much of the subject matter of scientific psychology was once a matter of deep reflection and sophisticated philosophical discourse.
 Pairing these two subjects together gave me a more substantive appreciation of the relationship between human thought and behavior.

 I graduated from APSU in 2001 with my Bachelor of Science degree.
 After graduating from APSU I enrolled at Capella University, a regionally accredited institution of online learning located in Minneapolis, Minnesota.
 Enrolling at Capella was actually a huge move for me!
 Up to this point, I was use to face-to-face, "brick and mortar" style education.
 The program that I decided to enroll in was entirely online.
 I was extremely skeptical at first, believing that I could not get a quality education via the online medium.
 However, after the first week I was proven dead wrong!
 I had never experienced a more rigorously challenging and involved curriculum.
 Additionally, I communicated more with my professors than I ever had previously.
 I attribute my firm knowledge of the psychological sciences to my academic experience at Capella.
 From that point on, distance education was the thing for me!
 At Capella, I majored in Educational Psychology with a concentration in Developmental Psychology, graduating in June of 2003 with my Master of Science degree.